reactql/examples/README.md

 See the **[CLI tool](https://github.com/reactql/cli)** for easily deploying this starter kit on Mac, Windows or Linux.

+## PRs welcome!

+If you have your own examples to share, check out the [contribution guidelines](CONTRIBUTING.md).

 ## Need help?

 ### Complete documentation @ **https://reactql.org**